What is this animation quality guide about?

 - How to tell the quality of different animations

 I hope you would learn valuable insights to make the right decision for your budget.
-Then you would have more explicit expectations as well as requirements for effective partnership with an animation studio.
+Then you would have more explicit expectations as well as requirements for effective partnership with an animated video production company.

 What makes an animated learning video?

 Firstly, before we start, you have to understand what animated learning videos are and how they actually differ from advertisements and animated movies.

 - Animated learning videos serve an educational purpose, conveying information to a wide variety of audiences.
 An advertisement, on the other hand, tries to promote a product to a target audience, whereas a movie tells a story while focusing on its theme and meaning rather than educating.

 - Animated learning videos don’t require twists and complex plots like the other 2.
 This genre’s selling point doesn’t lie in its wow factor, but its educational values.

 - The visuals in an educational animation are subpar compared to the other 2.
 All an animator needs to do is make it appealing enough to support the massive load of information it offers.

 Different types of 2D educational animations

 Before we jump off to the technical details of animations, you must understand that different types of animations have different standards.
 You cannot judge a whiteboard animated video is poor in quality due to the lack of details it has.
 Whiteboard animations could engage learners as sophisticated hand-drawn animations do.
 As long as the videos stay consistent with the learning objectives, any types of animations would benefit the learning outcomes.

 There are various types of animations in this digital world.
 You may have seen some of these common types:

 2D animated cartoons

 2D animated cartoons are those you see on Ted-ed.
 They inherit the techniques of traditional hand-drawn animations, which means the animators would have to draw every frame to illustrate the movements.
 Although technology has reduced the animators’ workload, 2D cartoons are time-consuming.
 The artists still have to proceed frame-by-frame then.
 The great effort, on the other hand, results in a smooth and dimensional work of animation.